 Tip: Speaker cones are not always the most robust part of the speakers, especially in aged speakers.
 If you want to repair light damages and strengthen these weakened areas saving money on the new speakers, check out the best glues for speaker cones repair on Amazon.com now.

-Damages to the speaker cones happen every day in hundreds of cars, and I also had a “pleasure” to deal with this at least a dozen times in the last twenty years.
-When a speaker has a crack and cracked edges vibrate, you start hearing annoying crackle or buzzy sounds, and that means something happened to your speakers.
+Damages to the speaker cones happen every day in hundreds of cars, and I also had the “pleasure” of dealing with this at least a dozen times in the last twenty years.

 Fortunately, that does not mean you have to buy new speakers, but why do they get damaged?

 Speaker cones in cars can be damaged in several ways:

 The most common damage to the subwoofer is when something sharp hits it in the trunk.
 The same can happen to the speakers in the car door when they do not have covering grills.

 You can also damage the cone of the speaker, especially paper ones when voice coil travel is greater than it should be.

 For example, when you play low frequencies, let’s say 60Hz through the mid-bass speaker that should run at min 120Hz.
 These lowest tones can damage the speaker in one edge area, where the cone is overstretched.